dylanmcmorrow5/MIST4610GroupProject2/README.md

 ## Manipulations Applied to the Dataset:
+Although we did not need to manipulate the dataset, we focused on ensuring the highest data quality by using Tableau's Data Interpreter to refine and standardize the raw data.
+This process improved usability by eliminating potential issues such as duplicates, inaccuracies, and empty cells resulting in a comprehensive dataset that is free of errors.
+We also utilized Tableau’s forecasting feature in our second question to provide estimates for data in September - December to fill in the gaps since the current year has not concluded and contains no entries for these months.
+From the beginning, our team was dedicated to selecting a dataset with an adequate number of rows and columns, accompanied by a clear data dictionary.
+This dedication aided us in our understanding, minimizing the time spent preparing the data for analysis.
 ## Tableau Packaged Workbook:
 Attached to this repository is the Tableau packaged workbook file (MIST4610Project2.twbx) containing the visualizations shown above.